Guest post by Jade Armitage at Thrifty Yorkshire Mum

 I grew up going on Eurocamp holidays with my family every year, and last summer we braved our first Eurocamp with the kids.
 Except this time we were the adults!
 Here’s why I think you need to try Eurocamp with the kids.

 If specific child-friendly activities are your thing, then some of the Eurocamp sites have kids clubs on offer.
 For the under 4’s, you are able to stay with your children.
 Which is a nice alternative if they’re looking for things to keep them occupied, but aren’t so keen on being left.
 For the over 4’s, there is the ‘Fun Station for All’.
 With quiz nights, junkyard challenges, and chocolate parties being a few of the activities offered.
 They’re surely not going to be bored!

 2. Relaxed atmosphere

 I know, I can hear you laughing..relaxed atmosphere?
 With children??
 It’s true though, Eurocamp with kids CAN be relaxing.
-They have plenty of quiet sites, where the open space is perfect for little ones to run around and burn off energy.
+They have plenty of quiet sites.
+Where the open space is perfect for little ones to run around and burn off energy.
 Being able to put them to bed on an evening and sit on the decking with a glass of wine and unlimited cheese is one of my favourite parts of Eurocamp holidays.
-Also, the sites are very family-friendly, so you don’t feel alone when your child is having a giant meltdown because their icecream broke in half.
+Also, the sites are very family-friendly.
+You don’t feel alone when your child is having a giant meltdown because their icecream broke in half.

 3.You can make your own holiday